newrelic/centurion/README.md

 =========

 A deployment tool for Docker.
-Takes containers from a Docker registry and runs them on a fleet of hosts with the correct environment variables, host mappings, and port mappings.
+Takes containers from a Docker registry and runs them on a fleet of hosts with the correct environment variables, host volume mappings, and port mappings.
 Supports rolling deployments out of the box, and makes it easy to ship applications to Docker servers.

 We're using it to run our production infrastructure.